socialresearchcentre/testdat/cran-comments.md

 ## Notes

 * In addition to new features, this submission fixes a failing test on CRAN due to updates to a dependent package.
+A warning about an incorrect documentation link has been fixed from the previous submission.